Most Cited Works ⇩

-Erik Jones is Director of European and Eurasian Studies at the Paul H. Nitze School of Advanced International Studies and Director of the Bologna Institute for Policy Research of the Johns Hopkins University.
-He is also Senior Research Fellow at Nuffield College in Oxford, United Kingdom.
+Erik Jones is Director of European and Eurasian Studies at the Paul H. Nitze School of Advanced International Studies of the Johns Hopkins University.
+He is also Senior Research Associate at the Istituto per gli studi di politica internazionale (ISPI), Milan.
 Professor Jones teaches on topics in international and comparative political economy with a particular focus on Europe and the transatlantic relationship.

 Professor Jones is a frequent commentator on European politics and political economy whose contributions have been published in, among others, Financial Times, New York Times, USA Today

 , and newspapers and magazines across Europe.
 He has written extensively on European monetary integration and macroeconomic governance and has been active in public debates about the European response to the global economic and financial crisis.
 Professor Jones is co-editor of Government and Opposition

 and he is a contributing editor to the Institute for International and Strategic Studies journal Survival

 Jones earned his AB at Princeton University (1988) and his MA and PhD at Johns Hopkins SAIS (1990, 1996).
 Prior to joining the faculty at Johns Hopkins, he worked at the Centre for European Policy Studies, the Central European University and the University of Nottingham.
 A US citizen, Jones has lived in Europe for the last twenty-five years.